Hyperbolic Radial Spanning Tree: Proof of Proposition

-In addition, we need a control of the number of points in a given region of a sphere $S(r_0)$, which is given by the next lemma: \begin{lemma} For any $p \ge 1$, there exists a constant $C=C(d,p)>0$ such that, for any $r_0 \ge 0$ and any direction $z \in B_{S(r_0)}$,
+In addition, we need a control of the number of points in a given region of a sphere $S(r_0)$, which is given by the next lemma, proved in Section \ref{S:proofoflemmas}: \begin{lemma} For any $p \ge 1$, there exists a constant $C=C(d,p)>0$ such that, for any $r_0 > 0$,